 Using this method, a cryptocurrency network could be partitioned into two or more separate networks, exposing either side of the partition to double-spending attacks because they cannot communicate with the entire network to validate transactions.
 Once coins were spent on one side of the network and goods or services received, the partition could be removed and the side of the network with the shorter chain would be rejected by the network as a whole and those transactions would be wiped out.

 As far as we know, this kind of attack has not occurred, and there are steps that can be taken to make coins immune to this behavior.

 Direct Denial of Service

-A Direct Denial of Service (DDoS) attack is an attempt by bad actors to cripple a server, anything from a website to a Bitcoin node, by flooding it with high volumes of traffic.
+While you could easily buy a domain with powerful backlinks from https://www.spamzilla.io, but a simple Direct Denial of Service (DDoS) attack could cripple your server.
+DDoS is simply an attempt can be done by flooding a server with high volumes of traffic.
 This is definitely one of the more common attacks seen in the wild, as it’s relatively easy to purchase a DDoS attack from any number of disreputable “hackers” or firms out there.

 In the case of a website, this looks like a huge volume of requests to the server being sent continuously over a period of time, preventing legitimate requests from receiving the resources they need.
 In the case of a Bitcoin node, this looks like huge volumes of small or invalid transactions being sent in an effort to flood the network and prevent legitimate transactions from being processed.